joel-chu/To1source_event/README.md

 ```

 You will get a 1001.
 This might be useful in some situation.
 Please note, it will get call
-whenever a event got trigger, so if at the same time some other event trigger then your value
+whenever a event got trigger, if at the same time some other event trigger then your value
 might be different from what you expected.
 So use this with caution.

 ## Examples